2003 Chicago mayoral election: Campaign

-On December 9, 2002, a spokesperson for Daley confirmed that Daley would be announcing his candidacy for reelection.
+On December 9, 2002, a spokesperson for Daley confirmed that Daley would be announcing his candidacy for re-election.
 Daley's candidacy was widely anticipated.
 A popular incumbent, Daley had won strong victories in the preceding four consecutive mayoral elections.
+He was anticipated to become the city's second-longest tenured mayor (after only his own father, Richard J. Daley –who served more than 22 years) when he surpassed Edward Joseph Kelly at the end of the term he was already elected to.